trfore/ansible-role-mongodb-install/CONTRIBUTING.md

 ## Local Testing

 - A local installation of [Docker](https://docs.docker.com/engine/installation/) is required to run the `molecule` test scenarios.
-- TODO Important: When testing THP scenarios, XXX host environment is modified.... the systemd enabled containers run in a privileged mode, therefore XXX

 ### Using Tox